Grand Junction at St Mary Magdalene’s Paddington

 Architecture by Dow Jones Architects

 St Mary Magdalene is a Grade-I Listed Anglo-Catholic church by the Grand Union Canal in north Paddington, London.
-It was built in the 1865 in the Victorian Gothic Revival style to designs by G.E.
+It was built between 1867 and 1872 in the Victorian Gothic Revival style to designs by G.E.
 Street (Royal Courts of Justice).
-We were appointed with Simon Leach Design in 2014 to plan, develop and deliver the interpretation design as part of a 5-year major £7m restoration and new build project.
-The captial works will conserve the original painted ceiling and historic interiors, and a new building at the west end will provide a café, education space and better access to the church undercroft, which will be a new performance space.
+We were appointed in 2014 to plan, design and oversee interpretation design, wayfinding and a new visual identity.
+The 5-year, £3.6m capital works project cleaned and restored the church interior, reactivated the undercroft and created a new building containing a cafe, education space and better access – both physical and cultural.